Security improvements: Deprecation and end of life (EOL) notices

 Skytap support for TLS v1.1 ends on March 31, 2020.
 To continue connecting to Skytap, you must ensure that your browser security, automation, scripts, and custom applications can support TLS v1.2 or newer.

 TLS v1.1 for SmartRDP connections are deprecated.

 Skytap uses Transport Layer Security (TLS) to secure the SmartRDP connection between your local computer and https://cloud.skytap.com.
 Support for TLS 1.1 will be discontinued.
-We recommend that you use TLS 1.2.
+We recommend that you use TLS 1.2 or newer.